Allosker/MPML/README.md

 ### Data Organization

-Matrices are ordered following the Column-Major convention and so do their multiplication operations,
+Matrices are ordered following the Row-Major convention.

 ## Design Goals

 - Provide a consistant interface across various types and mathematical concepts.
-- Maintain balance between flexibility and performances.
+- Maintain balance between flexibility and performances:
+    - All operations for all threee matrices/vector types are hardcoded, which performs better.
 - Remain:
   - Dependency-free
   - Cmake compatible